truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettings.md

 The GPU device acts like the VM is driving it, and the VM detects the GPU as if it is physically connected.

-You do not have to isolate the GPU for Apps or the system to access it.
+Isolating the GPU will prevent Apps and the System from accessing it.

 ## Replication